aptos-labs/workspace/workspace/README.md

 Then, Workspace will initialize your testing environment by:

 1. Creating a `workspace.config` file to be used in your project.
+A
 2. Creating a `tests` folder with a `my-first-test` example file (this step will be skipped if the folder already exists).
 3. For TypeScript projects, creating a `tsconfig.testing.json` file to be used within Workspace (this step will be skipped if the file already exists).